jaredkosanovic/no-headwind/content/post/bike-non-stop-2021/part-4-council-bluffs-through-indiana.md

 On a good day, this trail would be perfect.
 It had a great tree canopy with abundant services and cycling infrastructure.
 We had to detour around one section due to reports of a bridge that was ruined by the storms.

-The southern terminus of the trail was almost comical.
-It just ended, it felt like I was at the end of someone's driveway.
+The southern terminus of the trail just ended, it felt like I was at the end of someone's driveway.
 I heard that Missouri was hilly, and it was almost comical how immediately the hills started at the state line.

 ## Missouri